Jubilee Hills Check Post metro station

-The Jubilee Hills Check Post Metro Station is located on the Blue Line of the Hyderabad Metro.
+Jubilee Hills Check Post (also known as Apollo Hospitals Jubilee Hills Check Post) is a metro station located on the Blue Line of the Hyderabad Metro, in India.
 It was the 50th metro station to be operationalised.

 History

 It was opened on 18 May 2019.

 Facilities

 It is a single-deck metro station with no concourse due to a peculiar land profile, which means passengers entering the station directly go to the platform deck.
 This metro station serves commuters from and to Film Nagar, Journalists Colony, Nandagiri Hills, Taraka Rama Nagar, Deen Dayal Nagar, Gayatri Hills and other colonies around Jubilee Hills Check Post and KBR Park and other areas of Banjara Hills.
 Jubilee Hills Check Post is the highest metro station in Hyderabad.